cdktf/cdktf-provider-cloudflare/docs/regionalHostname.go.md

 - *Type:* *string

-The hostname to regionalize.
+DNS hostname to be regionalized, must be a subdomain of the zone.

+Wildcards are supported for one level, e.g `*.example.com`

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/regional_hostname#hostname RegionalHostname#hostname}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/regional_hostname#hostname RegionalHostname#hostname}

 ---